ansible/ansible/docs/docsite/rst/windows_setup.rst

   To see the other options with this PowerShell cmdlet, see `New-WSManInstance <https://docs.microsoft.com/en-us/powershell/module/microsoft.wsman.management/new-wsmaninstance?view=powershell-5.1>`_.

 ..
-Note:: When creating a HTTPS listener, an existing certificate needs to be
+Note:: When creating an HTTPS listener, an existing certificate needs to be
     created and stored in the ``LocalMachine\My`` certificate store.
 Without a certificate being present in this store, most commands will fail.

 Delete WinRM Listener
 +++++++++++++++++++++
-The method to remove a WinRM listener is quite simple, the following commands can be used to do so:
+To remove a WinRM listener:

 .. code-block: powershell